BonsaiAI/bonsaiai.github.io/source/includes/getting-started/_install.html.md

 * **Python**: Download and install Python (3.6 or 2.7) from [python.org][3].

 <aside class="warning">
-For users installing <b>Python 2.7</b>: Make sure to include adding python to your PATH when customizing your install on the third screen. <br>
+For users installing <b>Python 2.7</b>: Make sure to include adding Python to your PATH when customizing your install on the third screen. <br>
-For users installing <b>Python 3.6</b>: Make sure to check the box on the first screen of the install to add python to your PATH.
+For users installing <b>Python 3.6</b>: Make sure to check the box on the first screen of the install to add Python to your PATH.
 </aside>

-* **Pip**: Python version 2.7.9 and greater come with pip, but if for some reason you need to use a different version of python please follow [these instructions][12].
+* **pip**: Python version 2.7.9 and greater come with pip, but if for some reason you need to use a different version of Python please follow [these instructions][12].

 <aside class="notice">
 Please remember to reboot your computer after installing Python and Git to make sure all install settings take effect.
 </aside>

-**Great!** Now that you have Git, Python, and Pip installed, you can skip down to [Setup the Bonsai CLI][2].
+**Great!** Now that you have Git, Python, and pip installed, you can skip down to [Setup the Bonsai CLI][2].

-### Mac
+### macOS

-* **Git**: Git is more than likely already installed on your computer if you have Xcode, but if not, run `git` from your command prompt.
+* **Git**: Git is more than likely already installed on your computer if you have Xcode, but if not, run `git` from your command prompt and the system will prompt you to install.
 * **Python**: Download and install Python (3.6 or 2.7) from [python.org][3].

 <aside class="notice">
-We highly recommend Mac users download Python directly so you can follow this guide on user-land Python rather than <a href="https://github.com/MacPython/wiki/wiki/Which-Python">system Python</a>.
+We highly recommend macOS users download Python directly so you can follow this guide on user-land Python rather than <a href="https://github.com/macOSPython/wiki/wiki/Which-Python">system Python</a>.
 </aside>

-* **Pip**: Python version 2.7.9 and greater come with pip (or pip3 for version 3+), but if for some reason you need to use a different version of python please follow [these instructions][12].
+* **pip**: Python version 2.7.9 and greater come with pip (or pip3 for version 3+), but if for some reason you need to use a different version of Python please follow [these instructions][12].

-**Great!** Now that you have Git, Python, and Pip installed, you can skip down to [Setup the Bonsai CLI][2].
+**Great!** Now that you have Git, Python, and pip installed, you can skip down to [Setup the Bonsai CLI][2].

 ## Install with Chocolatey or Homebrew

-If you *do not* have Chocolatey or Homebrew installed on your system, please skip this section.
+If you *do not* have Chocolatey or Homebrew installed on your system, please go to the [Manual Install][18] or [Install with Anaconda][9] instructions.

 > Python 2